LaVarda1/messaround123/README.md

 # Installing

-Install Node.js version 8 or above (lower versions my work, I haven't tested) All other dependencies are managed by NPM
+Install Node.js 16.x or above.
+All other dependencies are managed by NPM.

 # Running game server